MaterializeInc/materialize/doc/user/content/sql/show-tables.md

     parent: commands
 ---

 `SHOW TABLES` returns a list of all tables available to your Materialize instances.
+For best performance execute this command on the `mz_introspection` cluster.

 ## Syntax